pointbazaar/espl1000/README.md

 The language differentiates between functions(no side effects) and methods(with side effects) will enforce correct annotation of these properties.

-smalldragon will be developed and tested against a variety of programming tasks.
+It is intended to be used for (but not limited to):

-It is intended to be used for (but not limited to)
+- writing a Program in SmallDragon and transpiling it to C.
-- writing a library in SmallDragon and transpiling it to multiple Programming Language Ecosystems (NodeJS/npm, Python/PIP, Java/Maven-Central)
+- writing a part of your Program in C and another part in SmallDragon.
-- You are in the situation that your code has to run in some Language Ecosystem where you don't like the Language.
-Then you can use SmallDragon and just transpile to that language.
-And don't actually have to learn it.
+-

 ## Contributions